Sala delle Asse: The decoration of Sala delle Asse

-The greatest part of the decoration on the vault is represented by branches, leaves, and berries.
-The branches and the leaves create the illusion of one being in an open space, not in a room of the castle.
-Besides providing charming bright spots of color, the red berries probably are an allusion to the Duke of Milan, nicknamed “il Moro”, because in the local dialect both then and today, those mulberries are called “Moroni”.

-Ropes and knots are interwoven with the branches.
-According to Francesca Tasso, vice president of the scientific committee, “ropes twisting into knots, some of which are extremely complex, constitute a recurring theme in Leonardo da Vinci’s work, during the two decades he spent in Milan”.
+The branches, leaves, and berries of eighteen mulberry trees make up the decoration.
+The branches follow the rips of the vault hiding its architectural construction.
+The branches and the leaves create the illusion of one being in open space under a canopy of leaves, not in a room of the castle.
+Symmetrical golden ropes and knots are interwoven with the branches, combining in a unique way the natural growth of plants with abstract geometrical tracing.
+According to Francesca Tasso, vice president of the scientific committee, “ropes twisting into knots, some of which are extremely complex, constitute a recurring theme in Leonardo da Vinci's work, during the two decades he spent in Milan”.